 Not everyone attracted to facilitating the VOD preparation and dialogue process in crimes of severe violence is appropriately suited to it.
 Although there is enormous promise in Victim Offender Dialogue, there are risks and hazards to survivors, and to offenders, in the long-term aftermath of crimes of severe violence and violation.
 There are also hazards for facilitators with inappropriate experience or uninformed objectives.
-VOD is not the same as mediation; it is not the same as conflict resolution.
-Mediation training and experience are not, per se, directly applicable to facilitating preparation and dialogue in crimes of severe violence and violation — unless they’re informed by specific training in this delicate work, and by sufficient understanding of the victim/survivor and the offender experiences.
+VOD is not the same as traditional mediation; it is not the same as conflict resolution.
+Mediation training and experience, and Restorative Justice training and experience are not, per se, directly applicable to facilitating preparation and dialogue in crimes of severe violence and violation – unless they’re well informed by specific training in this delicate work, and by sufficient understanding of the victim/survivor experience and the offender experiences.

 To do this work well on behalf of survivors, facilitators must, above all, be extremely sensitive and compassionate listeners, capable of hearing and understanding both text and subtext – what is spoken and what is unspoken.
 They must also be capable of both leading and following the needs of survivors and offenders, anticipating and responding to the subtle and changing needs in each, and helping them move toward the dialogue the survivor seeks.
 Facilitators must be able to both bear witness to their experiences and guide their intentions with sensitivity, humanity, understanding, and purpose during the preparation process.
 It is not enough to simply bring survivors and offenders together.
 If the two are insufficiently prepared for the wide range of deep feelings that will naturally arise, the VOD will fail its healing potential for the survivor and its accountability potential for the offender, and it will very likely do more harm than good.
 Preparation requires patience.

 Ultimately, every VOD case requires considerable emotional intelligence and sensitivity and a sophisticated set of effective and compassionate listening skills.
 Each case also requires an understanding of the complexity of the victim/survivor experience and an understanding of the issues with which most offenders wrestle.
-And each case requires considerable patience and considerable time.
 Most facilitators conduct this work as unpaid volunteers, a commitment they make because it is so deeply gratifying, transforming, and privileged an endeavor.
+The JUST Alternatives VOD Facilitator Trainings are rigorously Victim-Centered while being simultaneously Offender-Sensitive.
+The “anchoring” must be with the victim/survivor.

 JUST Alternatives Victim-Centered VOD Facilitator Trainings for crimes of severe violence and violation are available only through corrections-based Victim Service and allied agencies.
 Open facilitator/mediator trainings are sometimes available through other organizations.